SavaGlavan/CS240-Typst-guide/sections/introduction.typ

 This document is intended for 2 types of readers:

-+ People who are new to Typst and wish to learn how to use it.
++ People who are new to Typst and wish to learn how to use it as they take CS240.
-+ Existing Typst users.
++ Existing Typst users who are taking CS240.

 == For New Typst Users